• Skip to primary navigation

 If you don't have access to fresh (summer, not winter store-bought tomatoes) then canned diced tomatoes in their juice will work.

-If using canned diced tomatoes, I recommend chopping them up a bit before making the sauce or use an immersion blender after, to get a better-textured sauce.
-Canned tomatoes do not break down the same as a fresh tomato.
+If using canned diced tomatoes, I recommend chopping them up a bit before making the sauce or using an immersion blender afterward, to get a better-textured sauce.
+Canned tomatoes do not break down the same as fresh tomatoes.

 As I said, Fra Diavolo means the Devil's Brother - so it's meant to be hot and spicy.
 I used one teaspoon of red pepper flakes and found the heat to be nice, but not overly hot.
 If you like it hot, add more.
 If you like it not, add less.